Woodworm: The definitive guide and how to eliminate it

 If you are looking for a more natural and practical alternative to eliminate woodworm, these home remedies may help you reach your goal.

 How to get rid of woodworm naturally.

 The smell of fresh acorns is quite attractive for these insects, so we can take a few fresh acorns and wrap them in a cloth, putting together a kind of bag.
 During the breeding season, adults will deposit their eggs on the cloth and their larvae will enter the acorns to feed on them.
 When the warm season has passed (time of reproduction of the woodworm) we can eliminate the bag along with its unpleasant tenants.

 Although it is a rather slow method, it works very well as a complement to any other remedy that we want to use and even as a preventive measure.

 In case you do not have acorns at home, do not stop trying these tricks that we have left here, so you can get rid of the woodworm once and for all.

 Submit the wood at low temperatures

-If you have an industrial refrigerator, you can take the piece affected by those bugs and subject it to very low temperatures for at least 24 hours.
+If you have an industrial refrigerator, you have one of the best woodworm removal tools, you can take the piece affected by those bugs and subject it to very low temperatures for at least 24 hours.
 The larvae of the woodworm can not survive the low temperatures, so that, in this way, you can definitely eliminate them.

 This is one of the most practical and effective homemade tricks to which you can resort, in fact, it is not necessary that congeles the piece to achieve results, it will suffice to subject it to a temperature of 5 °C for a day or two, and the matter of these insects will be solved.